broccolism/broccolism/README.md

 - I’m currently working on **making a backend server with Spring, writing blog posts after reading, personal project for my green github profile**.

 - I’m currently learning - JAVA, OOP, Spring, Angular, distributed database system.
     - All the Java stuff and Angular: for work.
-I don't really prefer using them.
+Getting closer with them...
     - I have studied - database, recommender system, HCI, Javascript/Typescript, React, and Flutter.

 - I've been just starting to work as a backend developer.